Luuk de Jong salvages late draw for Barcelona at Espanyol

 The early domination gradually ebbed.

-Darder levelled for the home team with a curling right-foot shot after 40 minutes.
+Darder levelled for the home team with a curling right-foot shot after Barcelona gave the ball away on 40 minutes.

 Barcelona became more desperate after Gavi's 56th minute strike was ruled out because a bemused Frenkie de Jong was offside as the ball caromed off him in the build up.